Defining Data in Configs

 5}

-In addition to maps, we can also use a type called a List to indicate a collection of data.
-Lists differ from maps in that each object (called an item) in a list is not assigned a unique key, but is instead identified by It’s position in the list.
+In addition to maps, we can also use a type called a List to define a collection of objects.
+Lists differ from maps in that each item (the term for an object in a list) is not assigned a unique key, but is instead identified by its position in the list.
 Because of this, the order in which you define each object is significant, unlike maps.

-Here is a config where the top level object is a List, which contains multiple Strings:
+Here is a config with type List, which contains multiple Strings:

 1- A string